jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

   That means that jqwik cannot determine if an `int` value is really a `UByte`, which will lead to confusing value reporting, e.g. a UByte value of `254` is reported as `-2` because that's the internal representation.

+- Kotlin's unsigned integer types (`UByte`, `UShort`, `UInt` and `ULong`) look like their signed counter parts to the JVM.
+Default generation works but range constraints do not.
+  If you build your own arbitraries for unsigned types you have to generate `Byte` instead of `UByte` and so on.
+  One day _jqwik_ may be able to handle the intricacies of hidden Kotlin types better.
+  [Create an issue](https://github.com/jlink/jqwik/issues/new) if that's important for you.